hugodemelo/shopping-list/README.md

-# Small project to practice React and Redux using TypeScript.
+# Small React and Redux project using TypeScript.